percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-1220](https://perconadev.atlassian.net/browse/EVEREST-1220) - Starting with Percona Everest 1.1.0, you cannot use more than three different backup storages for PostgreSQL, including those used in existing backup schedules.
 This ensures that we can properly restore the backups.

-- [EVEREST-1071](https://perconadev.atlassian.net/browse/EVEREST-1071)- We've introduced a **deleting** state that will persist until all resources belonging to that backup are removed.
+- [EVEREST-1071](https://perconadev.atlassian.net/browse/EVEREST-1071)- We've introduced a **Deleting** state that will persist until all resources belonging to that backup are removed.

 - [EVEREST-1214](https://perconadev.atlassian.net/browse/EVEREST-1214) - We've made it easier to manage backup schedules by removing the restriction on deleting PostgreSQL schedules.